Congressional District # 14

 Approximately 20,000 people live within three miles of the site.
 Drinking water in the area is obtained from municipal or private wells and is not impacted by site contaminants.

 This site was addressed through potentially responsible party (PRP) actions until January 2009, when Tronox (formerly Kerr-McGee) filed for Chapter 11 bankruptcy.
-EPA successfully negotiated a settlement of environmental claims that established the West Chicago Environmental Response Trust, with Weston serving as Trustee, to complete the cleanup work in Reach 8 of the KC/WBDR site.
-The cleanup was recently completed in October 2012.
+EPA successfully negotiated a settlement of environmental claims that established the West Chicago Environmental Response Trust, with Weston serving as Trustee, to complete the site cleanup.

 Threats and ContaminantsSediments and soils at the site contained low-level radioactive contamination.
 People exposed to radioactively-contaminated soils or sediments may suffer adverse health effects.